U3DC/Unify/README.md

 License
 ============

-Unify: A Rhino to Unity exporter (GPL) started by Leland Jobsen.
+Unify: A Rhino to Unity exporter (GPL) started by Leland Jobson.

-Copyright (c) 2016-Present, Leland Jobsen
+Copyright (c) 2016-Present, Leland Jobson

 Unify is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.